Skip to content

 What does sufficiency mean in relation to sustainability?

 In sustainability research, sufficiency (lat. sufficient, genügen) is understood as the effort to achieve a sustainable development through changes in prevailing patterns of consumption and behavior.
 To achieve the lowest possible consumption of raw materials and energy, to natural Conserve resources.
-To achieve this, people's existing needs are questioned.
-The aim is to save materials and resources by consuming less and using a lower level of services.

 Difference with consistency and efficiency?
 In the sufficiency strategy, one does not try to make a product more resource-efficient or to replace it in an environmentally friendly way.
 Instead, the fundamental need to consume the product is questioned in order to simply produce and consume less.